 Olivier recipe with black caviar.
 The legendary Monsieur Olivier!
-Olivier salad real french recipe
+Olivier salad real French recipe

-Here is another version of the recipe "Togo Olivier"
+Here is another version of the Togo Olivier recipe

-Kabul sauce (“soy kabul”, as it was often called in the 19th century) is made from flour sauteed in butter, broth (or water), grated horseradish, cream and salt.
+Kabul sauce (“Kabul soya” as it was often called in the 19th century) is made from flour, broth (or water) sautéed in butter, grated horseradish, cream and salt.
 Ingredients: flour 20 g; butter 10 g; broth 50 g; horseradish 20 g; cream 20 g; salt - to taste.

-Salad Olivier, the way it should be.
+Olivier salad, the way it should be.

 The pre-revolutionary Olivier salad recipe includes hazel grouse and black caviar.
-It was invented in the second half of the 19th century by the Frenchman Lucien Olivier, who moved to Russia, one of the founders of the legendary Moscow restaurant Hermitage.
+It was invented in the second half of the 19th century by the Frenchman Lucien Olivier, who moved to Russia, one of the founders of the legendary Moscow restaurant “Hermitage”.

-Fritillaries - 2 pieces.
+Hazel grouse – 2 pieces.

-Veal tongue - 1 piece.
+Calf tongue – 1 piece.

 Black caviar – 100 g.